 Step Three: Run the Search

-The search will reveal whether or not the record is MDJ or CP.
+Once you are satisfied with the case details entered in the form, click ‘Search’.
+The search result page will reveal whether or not the record is MDJ or CP.
+Understanding the significance of MDJ (Magisterial District Judge) vs. CP (Court of Common Pleas) records is crucial.
+MDJ records often pertain to preliminary hearings or lesser charges, while CP records involve more serious allegations.
 You can also see relevant information about the case, including the filing date, names, and case status.

 Step Four: Read the Results